MicrosoftDocs/visualstudio-docs/docs/debugger/debug-using-the-just-in-time-debugger.md

 Just-In-Time debugging can launch Visual Studio automatically when an app running outside Visual Studio errors or crashes.
 With Just-In-Time debugging, you can test apps outside of Visual Studio, and open Visual Studio to begin debugging when a problem occurs.

-> Just-In-Time debugging works for Windows desktop apps.
+Just-In-Time debugging works for Windows desktop apps.
 It does not work for Universal Windows Apps, or for managed code that is hosted in a native application, such as Visualizers.

 > [!TIP]
-> If you just want to stop the Just-In-Time Debugger dialog box from appearing but don't have Visual Studio installed, see [Disable the Just-In-Time Debugger](../debugger/just-in-time-debugging-in-visual-studio.md).
+> If you just want to stop the Just-In-Time Debugger dialog box from appearing, but don't have Visual Studio installed, see [Disable the Just-In-Time Debugger](../debugger/just-in-time-debugging-in-visual-studio.md).
 If you once had Visual Studio installed, you may need to [disable Just-In-Time debugging from the Windows registry](#disable-just-in-time-debugging-from-the-windows-registry).

 ##  <a name="BKMK_Enabling"></a> Enable or disable Just-In-Time debugging in Visual Studio